Unraveling Chronic Pain: Massage Therapy Techniques

 • While beneficial for many people with chronic pain, massage therapy is not suitable for everyone.
 Always consult with a healthcare professional before starting any new treatment.

-Closeup of a massage therapy bed
+closeup of a massage therapy bed

 The Benefits of Massage Therapy for Chronic Pain